KatacodaTest/katacoda-scenarios/twonode/step5.md

 `mkdir certs`{{execute HOST2}}

 Copy the generated certificates.

 `scp -r /etc/kubeedge/ca root@node01:/etc/kubeedge`{{execute HOST1}}

 `scp -r /etc/kubeedge/certs root@node01:/etc/kubeedge`{{execute HOST1}}

 ##### _This is the default path.
-You can keep certificates in any path you like but make sure you give that path for certificates in upcoming steps._
+The certificates can be kept in any desired path but enusure that path is specified correctly for certificates in upcoming steps._